Every review is a vote for or against your brand. Make the best review sites work for you.

-Even the big review sites use them too.
-G2, for example, acquires new reviewers for its site by reaching out to business software superusers, offering them $10 for their first in-depth critique of their favourite tool.
-It’s no wonder it’s sitting on 1.5m reviews!
+Even the big software review sites use them too.
+G2, for example, acquires new peer reviews for its site by reaching out to business software superusers, offering them $10 for their first in-depth critique of their favourite tool.
+It’s no wonder they’re sitting on 1.5m reviews!

 The COVID-19 pandemic was the making of QR (quick response) codes.
 We’ve seen companies use them to speed up reordering process, display full supply chain transparency and, yes, encourage reviews.